Jersey cricket team

-The Jersey national cricket team is the team that represents the Bailiwick of Jersey, a Crown dependency in international cricket.
+The Jersey men's cricket team represents the Bailiwick of Jersey, a Crown dependency, in international cricket.
 They became an affiliate member of the International Cricket Council (ICC) in 2005, and an associate member in 2007.

 History

 Jersey first played international cricket against neighbouring Channel Island of Guernsey in the inaugural annual Inter-insular match in 1950.
-They won ten of the matches in a row between 1992 and 2001, before a run of five consecutive victories for Guernsey until 2006.
+They won ten matches in a row between 1992 and 2001, before a run of five consecutive victories for Guernsey until 2006.

 Jersey became an affiliate member of the ICC in 2005, and took part in Division Two of the European Championship in Scotland in 2006, losing to Norway in the final.
-The following March, they beat Italy in a three match series that they had to win to be promoted to associate membership of the ICC.
+The following March, they beat Italy in a three-match series that they had to win to be promoted to associate membership of the ICC.
 They were granted associate status at an ICC meeting at Lord's in June.

 In August, Jersey won the inter-insular by 4 runs to end Guernsey's run of wins, but lost the first inter-insular Twenty20 match in September by five wickets.